pytorchbearer/torchbearer/docs/examples/vae.rst

    :language: python
    :lines: 74-79

-The loss can then be separated into a standard reconstruction loss and a separate KL-divergence loss using intermediate tensor values.
+The reconstruction loss is a standard loss taking network output and the true label

 .. literalinclude:: /_static/examples/vae.py
    :language: python
-   :lines: 82-84
+   :lines: 116

-Since loss functions cannot access state, we utilise a simple callback to complete the loss calculation.
+Since loss functions cannot access state, we utilise a simple callback to combine the kld loss which does not act on network output or true label.

 .. literalinclude:: /_static/examples/vae.py
    :language: python
-   :lines: 87-95
+   :lines: 92-95

 Visualising Results